• Skip to Content

 This policy is intended to apply only to grades that a professor has given as the result of assessed work in the course and not to "F" grades that have been given as a result of a failure of a student to complete the requirements of the course.

-B.4 Passing Grades and Graduation Credit
+B.4 Grades and Graduation Credit

-To complete most courses satisfactorily and to earn credit toward graduation, a student must receive a grade of D or better.
+To complete courses satisfactorily and to earn credit toward graduation, a student must receive a grade of D or better.
 However, a student must receive a grade of C (2.0) or better to earn credit toward graduation in the following courses: Legal Analysis, Research, and Writing; Appellate Advocacy; the required seminar; and Trial Advocacy as a capstone.

 Students must earn a grade of C or better in at least one seminar to satisfy the seminar requirement for graduation.
 Students may choose to take more than one seminar.
 As long as the student has satisfied the seminar requirement with a C or better in at least one seminar, the student will receive graduation credit for additional seminars so long as the student attains a passing grade of D or better in the additional seminars.